iswzr/iswzr/README.md

 # Hi there!
 I'm Israr Ahmad 👋

 ## About Me 🚀
-I'm a Data Analyst from Peshawar, Pakistan, who loves turning data into insights!
+I'm a Data Analyst from Faisalabad, Pakistan, who loves turning data into insights!
 Currently working with Power BI and SQL to help businesses make smarter decisions.
 Economics graduate turned data enthusiast!

 ## What I Work With 🛠️
 - Power BI (my favorite!) 📊